 Courts are reluctant to jail offenders because it could limit their earning potential.
 Jail time is only used for extreme cases.
 It is not uncommon for a judge to rule that the violating party take parenting classes, seek counseling, or make an effort to improve themselves in some way for the sake of the child.
 Other consequences could include supervised visitation or less parenting time, depending on the circumstances.

 Not all Arizona lawyers are experienced in family law like the lawyers at Scottsdale Family Law are.
-Decrees in a divorce need to be written in such a way that they can be enforced properly.
-If you’re having trouble with your ex and need a judge for the Enforcement Court Orders in Scottsdale, don’t go in alone.
+Divorce decrees and other court orders need to be written in such a way that they can be enforced properly.
+If you are having trouble and need assistance with the enforcement of court orders, do not go in alone.
 Contact Us to find out how we can help.